ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 Every topos has an [[internal logic]], which is a [[type theory]].
 However, the line between type theory and structural set theory is fine and sometimes hard to see; the main difference is that structural set theory can involve quantifiers over sets (= types), while type theory only allows ("bounded") quantifiers over elements of types.
 Through this correspondence, *Intuitionistic Bounded SEAR* can be treated as a type theory and interpreted internally in any topos with a NNO.
 Of course, if the topos is [[boolean topos|boolean]], then the logic can be classical.

-One can also write down stronger axioms on a topos such that if they are satisfied, then full Intuitionistic SEAR can be interpeted "internally" in that topos, extending the usual internal logic.
+One can also write down stronger axioms on a topos such that if they are satisfied, then full Intuitionistic SEAR can be interpreted "internally" in that topos, extending the usual internal logic.

 # Making alternate primitive choices #